Ultimate Princess Celebration: Kindness Quest

-Through in-cinema activity and sector support, including research and new release marketing campaigns, we aim to cultivate the largest possible sustainable, passionate and diverse young audience for film.
+Through in-cinema activity, sector support and school-facing film marketing campaigns we aim to cultivate the largest sustainable, passionate and diverse young audience possible.

-The biggest film festival for children in the world, the Into Film Festival has welcomed nearly three million 5-19-year olds to cinemas over the last seven years, with November 2019's Festival seeing 503,687 young people and their teachers attending 3,000 screenings, special events and previews across 600 cinema sites.
-The Festival is supported by organisations across the entire sector - from exhibition and distribution to production and print transport, all working together to give young people the opportunity to experience the gold standard of film-watching, often for the very first time.
+The Festival is supported by organisations across the entire sector - from exhibition and distribution to production and print transport - all working together to give young people the opportunity to experience the gold standard of film-watching, often for the very first time.

-Into Film offers distributors a route to market for new film releases to our extensive school networks.
-Leveraging our publicly funded work with schools, we offer marketing campaigns based on reach, engagement and expertise.
-We directly engage with over 1 million young people and over 5 million teachers and families via digital channels every year.
+Into Film offers distributors, platforms and content creators a route to market films to our extensive school networks.
+Leveraging our active database of educators, we offer unique marketing campaigns based on reach, engagement and expertise.

 Our campaigns are fully film-branded and expertly mapped to educational value and curriculum topics ensuring exposure and engagement in the classroom and promoting shared family moments at home.
-Through multi-channel strategic campaigns direct to schools we offer a powerful, credible and relevant solution to meet your marketing objectives.
+Through multi-channel strategic campaigns we offer a powerful, credible and relevant solution to meet your marketing objectives.

 I just wanted to send a note to say how brilliant the materials look and how happy we are with how the promotion turned out.Warner Bros.

-We recently commissioned some primary research with industry analyst Stephen Follows on the cinemagoing behaviours of 11-15 year olds.
+Late in 2019 we commissioned some primary research with industry analyst Stephen Follows on the cinemagoing behaviours of 11-15 year olds.
+Read the report below.